SEO Works Just Fine If You Up Your Game

 • As an SEO professional, you have the power to make or break businesses online.
 You need to live and breathe SEO, and put in the time to be your best.

 The bottom line: In the search competition where there can be only one winner, SEOs must stay at the top of their game.
-Otherwise, they sit at the sidelines while others get the glory.
+Otherwise, they sit on the sidelines while others get the glory.

 My recommendation: check out our classroom SEO training course.